rokde/laravel-subscription-manager/README.md

 # OPEN TODOS

-- [ ] Throwing subscription events: create, cancel, ended, update, cycle, ...
+- [ ] Throwing subscription events: create, cancel, ended, update, cycle, resume, ...

 - [ ] Metered features: limit numeric usages of a feature: just 10 customers can be managed
     - with limiting on checking subscribed